Ojaswi1/Wrangling-SCOTUS-data/scotus.md

 ## In each term he served on the Court, in what percentage of cases was Justice Antonin Scalia in the majority?

+**Answer**: The graph indicates that Justice Scalia was in majority more than 75% of the time almost always during his term.

 ``` r
 scdbv %>%
   filter( justiceName == "AScalia" ) %>%